|

 Do not bid a weak four card suit

-in response to an opening bid holding a good hand of your
+in response to an opening bid holding a good hand (an opening

-own (an opening bid or better).
-If there is a slam in the
+bid or better).
+If there is a slam in the hand, your response

-hand, your response will usually leads to trouble.
-Among other
+will usually lead to trouble.
+Among other calamities, it might

-calamities, it might encourage partner to bid 3NT with a singleton
+encourage partner to bid 3NT with a singleton in that suit.

 S. AKQ10 H. 9432 D. AJ8 C.